vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

         }
     }

 **Note** that the same asynchronous code can be used for processing a HTTP request too.
-In this case `:web-socket` argument is not used, `get` turns into `post`, and otherwise the code remains unchanged.
+In this case `:web-socket` argument is not used, `get` turns into `post`, yet otherwise the code remains unchanged.
 But what remains the same is that `$in` would emit exactly one request object corresponding to the single HTTP `POST`.
 So, the only case when this approach makes sense if when same code object is re-used for both WebSocket and HTTP modes.

 The above example can be extended to provide additional functionality when operating on a WebSocket: